 Best solar panels FAQs

-You’ll benefit from lower energy bills.
-In addition, your solar panels may add value to your house should you decide to sell in the future.
+In addition to lowering your energy bills, solar panels may add value to your house should you decide to sell it in the future.
 According to Admiral Money, installing a solar panel system could add up to 25 per cent to the value of your home.

-While the installation and quote process for choosing solar panels is the same across installers and manufacturers, the quality of panels varies across each type.
-Most panels will have different degradation rates, power output, efficiency and temperature coefficients.
-Prices can vary, too.
-All of these factors affect your solar panel system’s lifespan and quality, so it’s important to thoroughly research brands and their panels.
+While the process of getting a quote and installing solar panels doesn’t generally differ from installer to installer, the quality of the panels varies across brands.
+Most panels have different degradation rates, power outputs, efficiencies, temperature coefficients and, of course, costs; these factors will affect your system’s lifespan, so it’s important to thoroughly research brands and their panels.

 Written by Hannah Holway